On spectral asymptotic of quasi-exactly solvable quartic: On branching points and monodromy of the spectrum

-To describe our conjecture on monodromy of the spectrum, let us introduce a system of standard paths connecting a base point which we choose as a sufficiently large positive number with every branching point, see Fig.~\ref{paths}.
-Based on our numerical experiments, we see that $\Si_n$ has a triangular shape $\mathfrak F_n$ with points regularly arranged into columns and rows in $\bC$.
+To describe (our conjecture on) the monodromy of the spectrum, let us introduce a system of standard paths connecting a base point chosen as a sufficiently large positive number with every branching point, see Fig.~\ref{paths}.
+Based on our numerical experiments, we see that $\Si_n$ form a triangular shape with points regularly arranged into columns and rows in $\bC$.
 There are $n$ columns (enumerated from left to right) where the $j$-th column consists of $n-j$ branching points with approximately the same real part and there are $n$ rows (enumerated from bottom to top) where the $i$-th row consists of points with approximately the same imaginary part.
 We denote the branching points $\si_{i,j}\in \Si_n$ where $i=1,\dots, 2n-1$ is the row number and $j=1,\dots, n$ is the column number.

-Fixing a base point $B,$ connect $B$ with every $\si_{i,j}$ by a "vertical hook`` $\mathcal P_{i,j}$, i.e., move from $B$ vertically to the imaginary part of $\si_{i,j}$, then move horizontally to the left till you almost hit $\si_{i,j}$, then circumgo $\si_{i,j}$ counterclockwise along a small circle centered at $\si_{i,j}$ and return back to $B$ along the same path.
+Fixing a base point $B$ as a sufficiently large positive number, connect $B$ with every $\si_{i,j}$ by a "vertical hook`` $\mathcal P_{i,j}$, i.e., move from $B$ vertically to the imaginary part of $\si_{i,j}$, then move horizontally to the left untill you almost hit $\si_{i,j}$, then circumgo $\si_{i,j}$ counterclockwise along a small circle centered at $\si_{i,j}$ and return back to $B$ along the same path.
 Conjecturally, along such a path one will never hit any other branching points unless $\si_{i,j}$ lies on the real axis.
 In other words, the imaginary parts of all branching points except for the real ones are all distinct.
 In case when $\si_{i,j}$ is real one can slightly deform the suggested path (which is a real interval) in an arbitrary way to move it away from the real axis.
 The resulting monodromy will (conjecturally) be independent of any such small deformation, see below.
+Finally we can state our surprisingly simple guess.

-\begin{conjecture} For any $\si_{i,j}\in \Si_n$ and any sufficiently large positive base point $B$, the monodromy corresponding to the standard path $\mathcal P_{i,j}$ is a simple transposition $(j,j+1)$ of the roots of $Sp_n(\la,B)$ (which are all real) ordered from left to right. \end{conjecture}
+\begin{conjecture} For any $\si_{i,j}\in \Si_n$ and any sufficiently large positive base point $B$, the monodromy corresponding to the standard path $\mathcal P_{i,j}$ is a simple transposition $(j,j+1)$ of the roots of $Sp_n(B,\la)$ ordered from left to right.
+(Recall that by our choice of $B$ all roots of $Sp_n(B,\la)$ are real and therefore naturally ordered.) \end{conjecture}